Women's Art Register: Publications

 The Women's Art Register published its first Women's Art Register Bulletin in April, 1988.
 The Bulletin initially kept the members informed of art events, news and analysis by peers.
 It now operates as a journal style art magazine, with regular Guest Editors and themed issues.
 Artist and committee member Pat Hillcoat's notable column A Look At Books informed members of international events, publications and issues pertinent to leading feminist art contexts, for many years.
-The Women's Art Register website was launched in 1995 and an online mapping project This Is WAR! is being launched in 2021, exploring sites of women's art practice and sharing archival materials from the collection.
+The Women's Art Register website was launched in 1995 and an online mapping project This Is WAR! was launched in 2021, exploring sites of women's art practice and sharing archival materials from the collection.

-Public Programs
+Public programs

 The Women’s Art Register runs a range of programs for professional development and sharing the archive.
 Programs include workshops, Wikipedia editing, exhibitions, discussion forums and online projects.
 Each year for International Women’s Day they host Art+Feminism Wikipedia Edit-a-thon that improved coverage of women artists on Wikipedia.

-Exhibitions and Events
+Exhibitions and events

+1975 September 21 First showing of slides from the Women's Art Register during Janine Burke’s exhibition Women Artists: One Hundred Years, 1840-1940 at the George Paton Gallery.

 1978 Profile of Australian Women Artists: 1860 - 1960, by Bonita Ely and Anna Sande.